Done well, sending a professional email newsletter can return $40 for every $1 you spend.

 But the ‘done well’ bit is vital.

-As you know, not all email marketing is made equal.
+As you know, not all email newsletters are equal.

 It’s all too easy to squander a marketing budget on ineffective email strategies that bring minimal open rates and returns.